Rigidity And Unirational Groups: Rigidity for almost complete rational curves

-\begin{lemma} Let $L/K$ be a finite purely inseparable extension of fields of degree of imprimitivity $r$.
+\begin{lemma} Let $L/K$ be a finite purely inseparable extension of fields with $\imp(L/K) = r$.
 If $S$ is a set of elements of $L$ which generate $L$ over $K$, then there exist $r$ elements of $S$ which generate $L$ over $K$. \end{lemma}